Mayfield throws touchdown pass, Browns beat Falcons 19-10

+ATLANTA (AP) — Baker Mayfield finally got a chance to play in the preseason.

+It didn’t last long, but he sure made the most of it.

-ATLANTA (AP) — Baker Mayfield led a pair of impressive drives in his first appearance of the preseason, capping the second with a 22-yard touchdown pass to KhaDarel Hodge, and the Cleveland Browns held on to beat the Atlanta Falcons 19-10 Sunday night.
+Mayfield led a pair of impressive drives in his preseason debut, capping the second with a 22-yard touchdown pass to KhaDarel Hodge that sparked the Cleveland Browns to a 19-10 victory over the Atlanta Falcons on Sunday night.

 Mayfield was 6 of 10 for 113 yards in the NFL’s final game of the preseason.
 Teams must get down to the 53-man roster limit for the regular season by Tuesday.